This undated photo, provided by South Korean pharmaceutical giant Celltrion Inc., shows Rekirona. (Celltrion Inc.)

 In February, Rekirona won the South Korean drug safety agency's conditional approval, becoming the first locally made treatment for COVID-19.

-The drug further won overseas approval for an emergency application in Indonesia and Brazil.
+The drug won overseas approval for an emergency application by the European Medicines Agency.
+It has also been granted emergency use authorizations in Indonesia, Brazil and Peru.

 Celltrion said Rekirona reduces the risk of COVID-19 progressing to severe levels.
 The company said the antibody treatment also reduced the recovery time.
 (Yonhap)